radiantlogic-v8/documentation-new/documentation/connector-properties-guide/overview.md

 For LDAP directories, there are two connector type options: LDAP (changelog), or Persistent Search.

 For Active Directory, there are three connector type options: AD USNChanged, AD DirSync, and AD Hybrid.
+These connectors are described in this guide.

 Capture connectors publish change messages to queues.
 A sync engine receives notification when messages are in a queue, applies transformation to the message (based on attribute mappings and or scripting) and sends the transformed message to the destination.